ladrians/mlND-Capstone/project/project.md

  * Get more training data and classify it, mix simulation data to create a more generalized model.
  * data-augmentation; use horizontal flip to auto-generate more `Left` and `Right` samples.
- * Evaluate an alternative training pipeline with `Transfer Learning` (also known as `Behavioral Clonung`).
+ * Evaluate an alternative training pipeline with `Transfer Learning` (also known as `Behavioral Cloning`).
 Select and existing models for image classification with weights already trained: (for example [ImageNet Model Zoo for TensorFlow](https://github.com/joeddav/tensorflow-modelzoo) or [Keras applications](https://keras.io/applications/)) and retrain the classifier for our purposes.

 -----------